Azure/azure-sdk-for-net/sdk/machinelearningservices/Azure.ResourceManager.MachineLearning/src/autorest.md

   - from: swagger-document
     where: $.definitions.TableVerticalValidationDataSettings.properties.cvSplitColumnNames
     transform: $["x-nullable"] = true;
-  # quite a few x-ms-client-name extensions are defined in the swagger, we here erase them all to prevent some funny interaction between our own renaming configuration
+  # quite a few x-ms-client-name extensions are defined in the swagger, we here erase them all to prevent some funny interactions between our own renaming configuration
   - from: mfe.json
     where: $.definitions
     transform: >